soarsmu/Avatar/README.md

 ```
 docker build -t YOUR_CUSTOM_TAG .
 ```
-Be careful with the torch version that you need to use, modify the `Dockerfile` according to your cuda version pls.
+**NOTE❕:** Be careful with the torch version that you need to use, modify the `Dockerfile` according to your cuda version pls.

 Then, please run the docker container:
 ```